mayatrip/matrimoney/README.md

   DB_NAME=matrimoney
   DB_PASS=YOURPASSWORD
 ```
-- To change the initital db setup in mysql, look at ./model/init_db.sql
+- To change the initial db setup in mysql, look at ./model/init_db.sql
 - Run `npm run migrate` in the project folder of this repository, in a new terminal window.
 This will create a table called 'income' in your database.

 ### Development